-Articles and info from Bell Lap's coaches and contributors.
+Insights, chronicles, and advice from Bell Lap and contributors.

 As endurance athletes with a mind towards pushing our limits in training as we reach for the next ambitious goal, the occasional ache and pain comes with the territory.
 But instead of reaching for a bottle of Aleve or Advil after your next tough training or race day, there’s a more natural route towards taking the edge off that exercise-induced ache we all know so well.

 Whenever we train for a goal or an "A" event, we inevitably have expectations for ourselves, how the race will go and what our result will be.
 Sometimes when the race is done and dusted the result doesn't match the goal you had for yourself going into it.
 Coach Crystal draws on some recent experience to offer really valuable insight into how to process that result, and move forward.